-Our policy states that tenants take responsibility for pest control, including vermin removal (rats or mice in the dwelling), wasp/bee’s nests and disinfestation, except where point of entry has been proven to be as a result of a design fault or damage to the exterior of the property.
+As stated in our tenancy policy, it is your responsibility for pest control within your home, including vermin removal (rats or mice), wasp/bee’s nests and other infestation; that is except where point of entry is a result of a design fault or damage to the exterior of the property.

-You are welcome to contact us to discuss any concerns in your home about pests.
-We’ll be happy to offer advice on how best to deal with the problem, and any assistance that we may be able to provide.
+If you’re worried about pests or suspect you may have them and need some help, you should first contact your local authority.
+We’re also happy to offer advice on how best to deal with the problem, and any assistance that we may be able to provide.

-A private pest control company can deal with your pest and vermin problem.
-However, their fees will probably be higher than a council’s fees.
+A private pest control company can also deal with your pest and vermin problem although their fees are likely to be higher than your local council.

 Mice and rats spread diseases through their urine and droppings.
 They can also cause damage to your home and furnishings, and can chew through electrical wires, increasing the risk of fire and electrocution.

 They are most active between dusk and dawn.
-It is often easier to spot signs of a problem rather than an actual mouse or rat.
+It is often easier to spot signs of their existence rather than spot an actual mouse or rat.